 Identifying the root causes of a conflict is a critical part of conflict resolution.
 Here are some strategies that can help you get to the root cause/s of conflict:

 Active listening is one of the essential people management skills every leader should develop.
 It enables you to understand perspectives, reduce misunderstandings, and promote constructive communication.
-According to the Center for Creative Leadership, there are 6 techniques to help you improve your ability to listen actively:
+According to the Center for Creative Leadership, there are six techniques to help you improve your ability to listen actively:

-- Pay attention: Give your full attention to the speaker, and avoid distractions.
+- Pay attention: Give your full attention to the speaker and avoid distractions.

 - Demonstrate interest: Show interest in the speaker’s message by maintaining eye contact, nodding your head, and providing nonverbal cues.